Ranjeet716/appointment_through_faceRecognition/README.md

 1.opencv

-2.Tkinter-We use it so as it uses make our program user interactive that is Tkinter will provide GUI for Procedure and some of the important library of python such as numpy,pandas ets.
+2.Tkinter-We use it so as it uses make our program user interactive that is Tkinter will provide GUI for Procedure we need to follow.

+3.some of the important library(module) of python such as numpy,pandas ets.